DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

 Humans (Hu)
   Humans tend to be hardworking and industrious, and learn new things quickly.
   The Human species is the most versatile of all the species available to players.
-Humans advance quickly in levels and have equal abilities in most skills.
+Humans advance quickly in levels and have equal abilities in all skills.

 Kobolds (Ko)